 As IPOR interest rate swaps have a set maturity, they must be exercised at some point.
-Swaps may also run into situations where whole collateral is used up, and the derivative would enter negative equity.
+Swaps may also run into situations where the whole collateral is used up, and the derivative would enter negative equity.
 Efficient liquidations, therefore, are a must under those conditions.

 The question is: how to enable liquidations without putting a high burden on the trader?
-At the inception of the IPOR Protocol, we have opted for liquidation deposit as we see this as the fairest and most efficient way to handle the process.
+At the inception of the IPOR Protocol, DAO opted for a liquidation deposit as we see this as the fairest and most efficient way to handle the process.
 Money markets usually allow liquidation of position at a hefty discount to incentivize liquidators to move quickly when high volatility may push loans' collateral to be worth less than it secures in a couple of minutes.
 With IPOR Swaps, since they are similar to vanilla swaps used in traditional markets, even at very high volatility, the derivatives are not affected to nearly the same extent since they are an exchange of cash flows over time.
 Therefore the protocol can allow even higher cash efficiency and let the derivative use its collateral to the very last cent.

 A refundable liquidation deposit is charged at the time of opening the swap.
 The amount of the deposit is fixed and set by the governance.
 The reason for charging the deposit is to make sure that there is an incentive for the trader to liquidate their derivative or for a community liquidator to do it instead of the derivative owner.
 The IPOR AMM allows multiple derivatives to be liquidated simultaneously, which should further help with the gas efficiency of such a procedure.